St John the Baptist Cathedral, Norwich

-The Cathedral Church of St John the Baptist is the Roman Catholic cathedral of the city of Norwich, Norfolk, England.
+The Cathedral Church of St John the Baptist is a Roman Catholic cathedral in Norwich, Norfolk, England.
+The cathedral is the seat of the bishop of East Anglia and the mother church of the diocese of East Anglia.
+It is within the Province of Westminster.

 History

 The cathedral, located on Unthank Road, was constructed between 1882 and 1910 to designs by George Gilbert Scott, Jr. as a parish church dedicated to John the Baptist, on the site of the Norwich City Gaol.
 The funds for its construction were provided by Henry Fitzalan-Howard, 15th Duke of Norfolk, as a gesture of thanksgiving for his first marriage to Lady Flora Abney-Hastings.

 In 1976, it was consecrated as the cathedral church for the newly erected Diocese of East Anglia and the seat of the Bishop of East Anglia.
 In 2014, for the first time since 1558, a Pontifical High Mass was celebrated in this episcopal see's cathedral.

 It is one of two cathedrals in the city of Norwich, the other being the Church of England Cathedral Church of the Holy and Undivided Trinity, begun in the Norman style in 1096.